magnesiumlabs/lasco/src/typography/font-weight/README.md

 ### Extend

-By default, Lasco provides a handful of general purpose `font-weight` type utilities.
+By default, the configuration provides a handful of general purpose `font-weight` type utilities.
 You can easily filter the default scales using the Sass configuration.

 ```scss
 @use "lasco" with (